johnivanpuayap/100-days-of-code/Day 15/README.md

 # Day 15: Coming Back From Vacation
 ## Reflection
-  Today was the first day I am doing this again from a vacation.
-Honestly, it was hard getting started and I had no energy but what I honestly just did was turn on the computer and do nothing and just wait till I got bored and just learning.
-Once I started, it was already smooth sailing and I was able to go and be motivated again.
+  Today marked my return to learning after a refreshing vacation.
+Honestly, it was a struggle to regain momentum and find the energy to start.
+However, I simply turned on my computer and allowed myself to embrace a period of idleness until my curiosity sparked and propelled me forward.
+Once I initiated my learning session, the journey became smooth sailing, and my motivation was reignited.

-  I started by doing the Python Intermediate Course by Sololearn where the topic is dictionaries.
-I already learned about dictionaries on Day 9, so it was honestly sort of like a review of my knowledge.
-What I did learn on this was that Only immutable objects can be used as keys to dictionaries and also that when there is two arguments in a get function of a dictionary, the first number will be the key and if they do not found a value with the associated key, the second number will be returned.
+  To begin, I revisited the Python Intermediate Course on Sololearn, focusing on the topic of dictionaries.
+Since I had already covered dictionaries on Day 9, it served as a valuable review of my knowledge.
+During this review, I encountered a key insight: dictionaries only accept immutable objects as keys.
+Additionally, I learned that the get() function in dictionaries retrieves the value associated with a given key, and if the key is not found, it returns a specified default value.

-  After, I started doing Day 16 of 100 Days of Python, this section covers Object-Oriented Programming (OOP) in Python.
-I already know about OOP and I actually have a certificate in Java OOP since our school required us to take it.
-I also learned about Python packages, learned how to use PyPi, a repository of software for the Python programming language and learned how to use pip to install packages in the command line as well as in Pycharm.
-The final project of this section was the same as the Day 15 Section which is an OOP version of the Coffee Machine project.
+  Subsequently, I delved into Day 16 of the 100 Days of Python challenge, which delved into Object-Oriented Programming (OOP) in Python.
+Thanks to my prior experience and certification in Java OOP, which was a mandatory course at my school, I possessed a solid foundation in OOP principles.
+Furthermore, I explored Python packages and familiarized myself with PyPi, a comprehensive repository of software for the Python programming language.
+Additionally, I acquired the knowledge to utilize the pip package manager in both the command line and Pycharm.
+The culmination of this section mirrored Day 15, as I revisited the Coffee Machine project, this time implementing it with an OOP approach.

+  Here is a breakdown of my approach to the project:

+  1. Imported the necessary classes: Menu, MenuItem, CoffeeMaker, and MoneyMachine.
+  2. Created instances of Menu, CoffeeMaker, and MoneyMachine.
+  3. Established a while loop that continues until the user inputs "off".
+  4. Within the loop, prompted the user for their choice and employed conditional statements to handle different scenarios.
+  5. If the choice is "off", the program is exited.
+  6. If the choice is "report", I called the report methods of the CoffeeMaker and MoneyMachine classes to generate relevant reports.
+  7. For other choices, I utilized the Menu's find_drink() method to determine if the requested drink is available.
+  8. Ensured the drink is a MenuItem by performing a type check, disregarding it otherwise.
+  9. If the drink is a valid MenuItem, I verified if sufficient resources were available using the CoffeeMaker's is_resource_sufficient() method, and then utilized the MoneyMachine's make_payment() method to handle payment and calculate the sufficiency of funds.
+  10. If both conditions were met, the ordered menu item was prepared; otherwise, no action was taken.

+  Since I completed the project ahead of schedule, I decided to undertake Day 17 as well, which continued the exploration of OOP.
+This particular section centered on creating classes.
+While the syntax differed significantly from what I was accustomed to, I dedicated time to familiarize myself with it and practiced extensively in creating Python classes.
+Although the syntax remained a slight concern, I am confident that continued practice will facilitate familiarity and ease.

   Here is how I did the project:
-  1. Import the Classes(Menu, MenuItem, CoffeeMaker and MoneyMachine)
+  1. Create the Questions Class
-  2. Create an instance of Menu, CoffeeMaker, and MoneyMachine
+  2. Create a list of questions from the data.py provided
-  3. Create a while loop that only ends when the user inputs "off"
-  4. On the while loop, ask the user's choice and create if statement
-  5. If choice is "off", exit the program
-  6. Elif choice is "report", call the report methods of CoffeeMaker and MoneyMachine
-  7. Else, you use menu's find_drink method that will return an instance of MenuItem if it is on the menu
-  8. Check if drink is a MenuItem, if it is not a MenuItem, do nothing.
-  9. If drink is a Menu Item, check if the resources to make the coffee is sufficient using CoffeeMaker's is_resource_sufficient and use money_machine's make_payment to ask user to pay and calculate if the money received is sufficient.
-  11. If both are true, create the ordered menu item otherwise, do nothing.

-Since I was able to finish it early, I decided to do Day 17 section as well since it was still about OOP.
-This section focuses on creating classes.
-The syntax is very different from what I'm used to but I made sure to familiarize myself and practiced more creating classes in python, nonetheless, it's only the syntax that I am worried about but after some time I will definitely get used to it.
-The final project of this game was a Quiz project.

-  Here is how I did the project:
-  1.
+  3. Implement the Quizbrain Class and its next_question method
+  4. Implement still_has_questions method that will be used to run the while loop
+  5. Implement check_answer method that checks if the user's answer is correct
+  6. Initialize score attribute to keep track of the score
+  7. Print the score after answering and when the quiz ends.
+  8. Additional: Randomize the questions using the random module

   Conclusion:

-  85 Days to Go
+  Looking back on Day 15, I am thrilled with the progress I made and the knowledge I acquired.
+Overcoming the initial hurdles of transitioning from a vacation mindset to active learning demonstrated my dedication and resilience.
+With 85 days remaining in my learning journey, I am optimistic about the opportunities ahead to expand my skills and explore new topics.

 ## Progress
  - Finished Dictionaries and Dictionary Function lessons in Python Intermediate on Sololearn